 If you were fired, the UIA will consider the reason you were fired when determining your eligibility.
 Give the reason your employer gave you for firing you, even if you disagree with it.
 You will have a chance to explain if you disagree with the reason for your firing.
 Giving a reason that is different than your employer’s may lead to a finding of fraud, which may bring penalties.
 It is important to tell the truth, even if it’s not pleasant.

 If you were fired for misconduct in connection with work, you will be disqualified from benefits.
-Misconduct is evaluated on a case-by-case basis.
+Misconduct is a deliberate violation of workplace standards.
+It is evaluated on a case-by-case basis.
 Circumstances that can lead to disqualification for misconduct include:

 Excessive attendance violations